 A: A stroke nurse coordinator can have many different responsibilities.
 These responsibilities differ from facility to facility.

 At Onslow, my responsibilities are vast.
 I regularly visit hospital patients who were admitted with a diagnosis of stroke or TIA (transient ischemic attack, often called a “mini-stroke”).
 I review their charts to ensure that each patient’s care meets The Joint Commission’s standard of care for stroke/TIA patients.
 If the opportunity for improvement is found, I educate the staff/physicians that have been involved in the care of the patients.
 My goal is to prevent any missed opportunities for the exceptional care of our stroke/TIA population.
-In addition to these tasks, I also facilitate the Stroke Team meetings and review charts of stroke/TIA patients for compliance with Joint Commission standards.
+In addition to these tasks, I also facilitate the Stroke Team meetings.

 Community involvement is a key to stroke education and awareness.
 Therefore, I participate in community events by providing educational materials, discussion, and even free cholesterol and glucose screenings.
 This is vital to ensuring the education of our community.
 These events are hosted throughout the year by various churches, civic organizations, community groups, etc. Here at Onslow Memorial Hospital we are constantly looking for these opportunities to educate the community.
 We participate in both large and small events.
 I encourage any group that is putting on a health fair to contact Onslow Memorial so that we may participate in the event.